grafana/grafana-plugin-examples/README.md

       - name: Build plugin
         run: yarn build
       - name: Compatibility check
-        uses: grafana/levitate/actions/is-compatible@latest
+        uses: grafana/plugin-actions/is-compatible@v1
         with:
           module: "./src/module.ts"
           comment-pr: 'yes'
           fail-if-incompatible: 'no'
 ```

-This will run a compatibility check in your project everytime a new push or pull request is open.
+This will run a compatibility check for the latest release of grafana plugins API in your project everytime a new push or pull request is open.
 If it reports an error you will see a message indicating you have an incompatibility.

 Sometimes incompatibilities are minor. e.g. a type changed but this doesn't affect your plugin.
 We advice you to upgrade your grafana dependencies if this is the case so you always use the latest API.